|GPS:||35.296, -85.195 Google Map · Climbing Area Map|

 Though there are a number of mostly undocumented trad lines, Deep Creek is currently focused on sport climbing.
 With lots of overhanging sandstone, most of the routes that have been established to date are not for the neophyte leader, ranging from the mid-5.11s on up.
 However, there are some good moderates in a section known as the Tea and Crumpets Wall, and more could be coming as route development continues.

 Some access notes:

-- Please read the notices at the SCC kiosk.
+- In June 2017, SCC had to relocate the trail at the parking lot.
+The kiosk has been moved to the new trailhead location.
+Please read the notices at the SCC kiosk.
 Everyone is in a hurry to get to the cliff and walks past these, but there's some important information at the kiosk that's worth reading.

 - The Cumberland Trail is an environmentally sensitive area.
 Please stick to the trail and don't damage any of the local flora.

 - Keep in mind that the cliff is on park land and that climbing is at the pleasure of the authorities, so the usual "leave no trace" admonitions are doubly important.
 Also, no new routes or anchors can be established without following the permit process noted at the kiosk.

 From the parking lot, the approach trail starts at the SCC kiosk at the far end.
 Follow the trail through woods down to an old logging road; rejoin the trail on the other side of the road after a short jog left.
 Continue down the steepening trail into the Deep Creek valley until it intersects with the Cumberland Trail (marked with white trailblazes).
 Turn left on this trail and follow it down to Deep Creek; ford the creek and continue up the trail as it ascends the other side of the valley.
 After a short hike, an obvious climber trail will be visible; following this up to the cliff will put you at the base of Ga'Jamit (5.11d).
 Total approach time is approximately 30 minutes.